top of page

 How powerful is God.

 By the stretching of a stick commanded by God, all the water reservoirs were turned into blood.
-Everything in the land of Egypt even peoples personal water supplies was turned into blood.
+Everything in the land of Egypt even peoples personal water supplies were turned into blood.

-Imagine one day looking at your pool, toilet, drinking supply, and your hose outside your house turned into blood.
-Then you go out to rivers or lakes, and it too is filled with blood.
+Imagine one day looking at your pool, toilet, drinking water, and water hoses all turned into blood.
+Then when you go out to rivers or lakes, it too is filled with blood.
 What would you do?

-God needed the Egyptians to know who He was.
+God needed the Egyptians to know who He is.
 However, the Egyptians and Pharaoh was not impressed because their magicians mimic what God did and found an avenue to solve their problem.
-It did not change Pharaoh, he was still cold towards the Israelites.
+It did not change Pharaoh; he was still cold towards the Israelites.

 Exodus 8:8-15